 Welcome on the website of the Graduate Gender Programme of Utrecht University.
 This website will help you navigate through the information provided on the Utrecht University websites.
 If you still have any questions please contact us.

-Anita Prša receives first Hélène Phoa Gender Studies Research Thesis Prize 2020
+Sarah Trottier receives second edition of the Hélène Phoa Gender Studies Research Thesis Prize 2021

 Utrecht Gender Studies statement #blacklivesmatter